heptarch/heptarch.github.io/drafts/rbl2.md

 And while Bell had the best of both worlds, its material circumstances are unrepeatable.

-But there may be ways besides a state monopoly to enjoy the merits of both the Ivory Tower and boardroom.
+But maybe you don't need a state monopoly to enjoy the merits of both Ivory Tower and boardroom.
 While open sourcing is scaling down too far, I'll consider how we might realize the recipe in a small-to-medium size startup.
 There are two key problems: (a) structure, and (b)